digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-49.md

 * Bachelor Project Proposals
 * Introduced Gill to into-cps application stuff

+#### Mirgita Frasheri
+* Work for the fm tutorial.
+FI scenario working with the help of Frederik and Casper.
+* Updated rmqfmu release with bug fixes (concerning windows users).
+* got intro on the Robotics course for next semester.
+* looking into how the dse works, for the scenario generation on the co-sim side.
+* working with Casper on getting the time discrepancy initial tests running.
+* discussed with Lukas, Henrik, Casper model swapping.

 #### Stakeholder 3
 * Discussion Point 1
 * Discussion Point 2